DhakalYukesh/DhakalYukesh/README.md

 I'm Yukesh, a passionate web developer from Kathmandu, Nepal.

 ## About Me
-- I like people, software, and games.
+- I like socializing, software, and games.
 - I’m currently improving my skills on typescript and nextjs.
-- I enjoy helping others.

 ## Skills
 - 👨‍💻 TypeScript, JavaScript, Java, etc...